NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/DetLogic. A black-box approach for detecting logic vulnerabilities in web applications.md

 ### Evaluation

 DetLogic was implemented in Django using Redis as data structure server.
 It was tested:
-- on 4 open source applications: BookStore, Classifieds, Employee Directory, and Events, were instrumented for testing parameter manipulation vulnerabilities (see [[instrumentation]])
+- on 4 open source applications: BookStore, Classifieds, Employee Directory, and Events, were instrumented for testing parameter manipulation vulnerabilities (see [[code instrumentation]])
 - on 3 open source application: Scarf, Wackopicko, OpenIT, and Puzzlemall for testing access-control vulnerabilities
 - DetLogic works effectively with a precision of 99.1% and a true positive of 97.9%